 The course gives a complete overview of the broad playing field and a variety of viewpoints that a system architect needs to manage.
 It contains many short exercises, worked out in small groups, that help to experience the broadness of the field.
 The addressed subjects help to understand the influence of the organization structure, the importance of focusing not only on technical aspects but also on business, process and human aspects and how to cover multidisciplinary aspects.

-This training is being offered in Eindhoven, Zwolle, Delft and Leuven (Belgium).
+This training is being offered in Eindhoven (3 or 4 times a year), Zwolle, Delft and Leuven-Belgium (once a year).
 Please select the location in the above drop-down menu 'Select location'.

 The training is available for in-company editions all over the world too.